michieltjampens/dcafs/docs/Basics.md

     </store>
 </path>
 ```
-But because this might be confusing, in v2.6.1 the 'if' was added.
+But because this might be confusing, the 'if' was added.
 Using that node, see below for this alternative.
 Which might not make much sense in this case (because if max length isn't 5 than minlength is 6), but it's just an example.
+An if can be added with `pf:pathid,addif,type,value`, so `pf:dice,addif,minlength,6` etc.
-And if/else doesn't exist -yet-.
+And if/else doesn't exist -yet-, nor do cmds to fill it.

 ```xml
 <path delimiter=":" id="dice" src="raw:dice">
     <if minlength="6">